mitmplay/mitm-play/README.md

 # Concept
 Mitm intercept is hierarchical checking routes.
 First check is try to `match` domain on the url, `if match` then next action is to `match` url regex expression on each **type/content-type** listed on the route and `if match` again, then it will execute the handler route event registered in the route.

-If the process of checking is not match, then it will fallback to `default` namespace to check, and the operation is the same as mention in first paragraph.
+If the process of checking is not match, then it will fallback to `_global_` namespace to check, and the operation is the same as mention in first paragraph.

 Usually html page load with several assets (image, js & css) that not belong to the same domain, and to match those type of assets, it use browser headers attributes: `origin` or `referer`, in which will scoping to the same namespace.